BP/AP 3430 Prohibition of Discrimination and Harassment

 - The sanction imposed is disproportionate to the offense the student is found responsible for.

-Within 10 working days of receiving an appeal the Vice President of Student Affairs, or designee, will review the initial report, the investigation process, the findings, and any sanctions.
+Within 10 working days of receiving an appeal the Vice President of Student Learning and Success, or designee, will review the initial report, the investigation process, the findings, and any sanctions.
 As part of this process they may consult with RCC administrators to insure consistency and fairness within the process.
-The Vice President of Student Affairs, or designee, will report their findings and conclusions to the student and the Compliance Coordinator.
-The decision of the Vice President of Student Affairs, or designee, is final.
+The Vice President of Student Learning and Success, or designee, will report their findings and conclusions to the student and the Compliance Coordinator.
+The decision of the Vice President of Learning and Success, or designee, is final.

 If a student is found to have violated RCC’s standards of conduct, they may face discipline from RCC.
 Disciplinary sanctions available to the Compliance Coordinator, or designee, are: